-The Seattle-area offers some seriously spectacular dog-friendly hiking without having to drive more than ninety minutes (traffic permitting, of course!).
-Further, the Washington Trails Association has one of the best hiking sites and apps I’ve ever used, with capabilities to “favorite” hikes and use the hiking information offline.
+The Seattle-area offers some seriously spectacular dog friendly hiking, without having to drive more than ninety minutes (traffic permitting, of course!).
+And the Washington Trails Association has one of the best hiking websites and apps I’ve ever used, allowing you to save favorite hikes and access hiking information even when you’re offline.

 Several Facebook groups also provide sage advice about current trail conditions and other information.
 For insider tips on specific hikes or hiking in general check out Washington Hikers and Climbers, PNW Outdoor Women Group, or Canines in the Cascades.

-It would be easy to gather a list of 30 excellent dog friendly hiking locations near Seattle, but below you’ll find my favorites for year-round adventures.
+It would be easy to gather a list of 30 excellent dog friendly hiking locations near Seattle.
+But instead I’m sharing my all-time favorites for year-round adventures.

 Originally serving as a food acquisition area for Native American tribes who would forage wild roots, plants, and berries, as well as hunt game, this became a mining area after European settlers arrived, up until the 20th century when logging operations took over.